lfjeff/Symfony-Legacy-App/README.md

 If your legacy code requires "register globals" to work, edit the  `parameters` section of the `config.yml` file and set `legacy_register_globals` to `true`.

-If you are using `app_dev.php` for debugging and notice problems with how the page is displayed, check the `adjust_relative_links_for_dev_mode()` function in `LegacyController.php`.
+If you are using `app_dev.php` for debugging legacy code and notice problems with how the page is displayed, check the `adjust_relative_links_for_dev_mode()` function in `LegacyController.php`.
 This is the function that rewrites links on-the-fly to adjust for the offset caused by the "virtual" `app_dev.php/` directory.

 If your legacy code uses the `ob_start()` routine to capture output, then this package may not work correctly.